ppy/osu-wiki/news/2023/2023-11-19-community-contributors-2022-2023.md

 [![](/wiki/shared/news/2023-11-19-community-contributors-2022-2023/venix.jpg)](https://osu.ppy.sh/users/5999631)

-Canonically considered by the GMT and NAT as the reason for anything that has gone both right and wrong, **Venix** has been nothing short of excellent in all the roles and projects he’s been responsible for.
+Canonically considered by the GMT and NAT as the reason for anything that has gone both right and wrong, **Venix** has been nothing short of excellent in all the roles and projects he's been responsible for.

-He’s been the main force behind the [Beatmap Spotlights](/wiki/Beatmap_Spotlights) since 2020, a Beatmap Nominator back in 2019, and an integral pillar in the Global Moderation Team since 2021, where he went above and beyond the call to revamp internal tooling and help the team move on from the ancient spreadsheet days.
+He's been the main force behind the [Beatmap Spotlights](/wiki/Beatmap_Spotlights) since 2020, a Beatmap Nominator back in 2019, and an integral pillar in the Global Moderation Team since 2021, where he went above and beyond the call to revamp internal tooling and help the team move on from the ancient spreadsheet days.

 Nowadays, **Venix** sits as the official Global Moderation Team leader where he oversees all aspects of the team to ensure all gears are turning properly, all while sparing time to occasionally implement some handy [osu! website](https://github.com/ppy/osu-web) features.